- 11.4–11.8 in

 Eurasian Collared-Doves roost on utility poles, wires, and tall trees in open areas near feeding sites.
 Mainly ground foragers, they peck at grain and seeds scattered beneath backyard feeders and on feeding platforms, or spilled at farmyards.
 Flocks of 10 to several hundred doves may gather at prime spots.
 Although they can feed peacefully in mixed flocks, Eurasian Collared-Doves will also chase off other birds, including Mourning Doves, cardinals, and Blue Jays.
 The male advertises for a mate with an insistent koo-KOO-kook call from a high perch, repeating the call up to a dozen times in a bout, sometimes starting before dawn and continuing into the night.
 Calls are followed by a flight display in which the male flies steeply upward, clapping his wings, then descends with tail spread, often spiraling down to the same or a nearby perch.
 Once a pair has formed, males show females potential nest sites, usually in tall trees but occasionally on buildings.
 In between these “site visits” the pair vigorously preen each other.
 Male doves bring females sticks and other material for the simple nest, and aggressively chase away other collared-doves, as well as predators—venture too close and you risk getting hit by a flapping wing.
 The monogamous pair may raise up to six broods a year; the female can lay a new clutch while young are still in a previous nest.

 Since their introduction into Florida in the early 1980s, Eurasian Collared-Doves have spread rapidly and now occur throughout much of the U.S., especially in areas converted to agriculture and urban uses.
-Partners in Flight estimates a global breeding population at 8 million with 5 percent living in the U.S. They rate a 5 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
-Both intentional and accidental introductions have likely hastened their spread.
+Partners in Flight estimates a global breeding population of 8 million with 5% living in the U.S. The species rates a 5 out of 20 on the Continental Concern Score.
+Eurasian Collared-Dove is not on the 2016 State of North America's Birds' Watch List.
+Both intentional and accidental introductions in North America have likely hastened the species' spread.
 Studies on interactions between collared-doves and other species have not yet shown a negative impact on populations of native birds, including Mourning Doves.
 As an introduced species, Eurasian Collared-Doves are not protected from hunting and have become popular game birds in rural areas of the Southeast and Texas.

 - Romagosa, C. M. 2002. .
 Eurasian Collared-Dove (Streptopelia decaocto).
 In The Birds of North America, No. 630 (A. Poole and F. Gill, eds.).
 The Birds of North America Online, Ithaca, New York.